scriptPilot/app-framework/DEVELOPMENT.md

 - On error alerts, a solution should be provided
 - Hyphen-type and lower case for folder and file names
 - Camel-case for all names in coding
+- For better readability, shorthands should not be used

 ## Script files